wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 6.9.9 =
+* From The Developers
+    * Released 31st May 2013
+* Fixes
+    * Post Formats: fixed a bug in new Post Format function call (a new feature pending for Wordpress 3.6)
+    * Updating jquery.multi-select.js may fix faulty tab menu experienced by some users
+    * Switched from raw.github script loading to local jquery.multi-select.js file, strict mimi types causes issue using raw
+    * Tokens are now replaced properly, some users were reporting the shorter token made easier for free edition not being replaced
+* Feature Changes
+    * None
+* Technical Notes
+    * Added more security to function csv2post_save_meta_boxes_flags()
+    * Added more security to function csv2post_save_meta_boxes_contenttemplates()
+    * Updated jquery.multi-select.js
+    * Updated jquery.cookie.js

 = 6.9.8 =
 * From The Developers
     * Released 27th May 2013